naoina/kocha/docs/routing.md

 }
 ```

 2\.
-Set the your own `TypeValidateParser` to any type.
+Set the your own `TypeValidateParser` for any type.

 ```go
 SetTypeValidateParser("bool", &YourOwnTypeValidateParser{})